Updated, July 20, 2016

 At least two-thirds of the pilots and scientists selected as astronauts since 1959 were Scouts.
 This stat comes as no surprise to those of us involved in the program; we know how well Scouting prepares young men and women for life and high-flying careers.

-But Kathy, a Scouter who emailed me last week, says that when recruiting new Scouts, statistics like these are worth more than a rock from the surface of Mars.
+But Kathy, a Scouter who emailed me last week, says that when recruiting new Scouts, statistics like these are worth more than a rock from the surface of the moon.
 She writes:

 Could you get the current info on how many Eagle Scouts are astronauts?
 I love this info when recruiting new Scouts as it makes such an impact as to the validity of the BSA program and its values.

 Great question.
 The latest numbers I could find say this: Of the 312 pilots and scientists selected as astronauts since 1959, at least 207 have been identified as having been Scouts or active in Scouting.
 That list includes 39 Eagle Scouts, 25 Life Scouts, 14 Star Scouts, 26 First Class Scouts, 17 Second Class Scouts, 13 Tenderfoot Scouts, three Explorers, 25 Cub Scouts, 10 Webelos Scouts, one King’s Scout, two Wolf Scouts and 32 with unknown ranks, including 27 who were Girl Scouts.

 Perhaps a better picture comes if we look exclusively at space shuttle missions, which began in 1981 and ended in 2011.
 Half of those missions (67 of 135) included at least one Eagle Scout.
 (Note that some Eagle Scouts took multiple space shuttle trips.)